gtbu/ckeditorfa6/README.md

 # ckeditorfa6
-ckeditor fontAwesome 6 plugin with Font Awesome free v.6.x (current branch is compatible with Font Awesome **v.6**)
+ckeditor fontAwesome 6 plugin with Font Awesome v.6.x (current branch is compatible with Font Awesome **v.6**)

 # settings
 1. add in your html page all.min.css